nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-workspace/executors/run-commands.md

 Type: `string`

-String to appear in stdout or stderr that indicates that the task is done.
-This option can only be used when parallel is set to true.
+String to appear in `stdout` or `stderr` that indicates that the task is done.
+This option can only be used when multiple commands are run and `parallel` is set to `true`.
 If not specified, the task is done when all the child processes complete.